dwanerich/dwanerich.github.io/_posts/2020-06-14-solefood_-_rails_sneaker_collector_app.markdown

-### My rails app was designed for a sneaker collector to add his/her sneaker, create a brand or choose an existing brand from a drop down menu and build a catalog of sneakers.
-User can edit delete & update sneakers.
-Users can see all brands, all sneakers within the app and also comment on other sneaker posts within the network.
+### My rails app Solefood is a sneaker collector sytems management app.
+App allows user to create an account with password, add sneakers with  a brand association with full CRUD functionality, comment on other user sneakers & lastly delete their own account.

+### Below are some of the nuts & bolds upon which this app was built.

 ### The Rails project explores the conventions of MVC, Validations, Authorization, CRUD & Restful Routes.